 - Careers have become a negotiation.
 If one of the parties in the negotiation does not know what to negotiate for to ensure a long term relationship, this seems a missed opportunity.

 - Work has become extremely consuming.
 It wants all your creativity, engagement and dedication.
 This is only possible if your career choices are based on intrinsic motivation and if you can tap into your personal talents to keep energy levels up.
 As an individual, it is key for you to understand what YOUR idea of subjective career success is.

 - Objective career success still dominates our thinking about career success.
 People are still lured into thinking that climbing the corporate ladder, being part of highly visible projects, having an international career, etc. is what they should strive for.
 If after thorough reflection these objectives still stand firm, then there is nothing wrong with that, but what if along the way these people find out they are actually trying to please everyone but themselves?
 That’s not something you want to find out when your well into your forties…

 - Preparing people for future roles takes all sorts of efforts from organizations.
 Often substantial financial investment is involved.
 If a decision is being taken to prepare someone for a specific role, it might be wise to double-check if the role really is in line with a solid career vision to support it.

 If you are an HR professional, you might find these questions triggering:

 - In the talent review meeting, is there enough information available on what subjective career success means for the individuals who are being discussed?
-Do you know enough about their long term career vision?
+Do you know enough about the long term career vision of your employees?

 - Your career development policy, is it only driven from the organization’s perspective (= securing continuity) or does the individual’s perspective (= subjective career success) have its rightful place?